 Aldaris: Executor.
 Tassadar.
 This comes too late to you.
 But the Conclave has witnessed your defeat of the Cerebrates.
 They know now that they cannot deny the necessity or the valiancy of your actions.
 We sought to punish you, while it was we who were in error.
 Now you represent what is greatest in us all, and all our hopes go with you.
 EN TARO ADUN, brave Sons of Aiur!

-The Messiah: After he dies, even his former enemies elevate him to messianic levels, using the battle cry "En Taro Tassadar!" in place of "En Taro Adun", who is worshipped as a demigod more or less.
+Messianic Archetype: After he dies, even his former enemies elevate him to messianic levels, using the battle cry "En Taro Tassadar!" in place of "En Taro Adun", who is worshipped as a demigod more or less.
 Considering that the Protoss campaign in Starcraft I bears an uncanny resemblance to the Gospels, with Tassadar as Jesus (Crucified Hero Shot and all), the Conclave as the Pharisees, etc, it makes sense.

 He even fulfills the Dark Templar prophecy of the Twilight Deliverer, a title held by Adun up to that point.

-Yin-Yang Bomb: he is one: as a High Templar (the most powerful psionic warriors of the "Light" Khalai Protoss), he received training from one of the most powerful Dark Templar, his mentor, Zeratul.
+He is one: as a High Templar (the most powerful psionic warriors of the "Light" Khalai Protoss), he received training from one of the most powerful Dark Templar, his mentor, Zeratul.
 Combining the different philosophies of the two factions has allowed him to unlock all of the Protoss psionic potential, making him insanely powerful.

 At the end of Starcraft he becomes the "Twilight Deliverer", something which, given the nature of how Protoss psionics work, Zeratul claims has only been achieved by one other person in history, that person being Adun himself (you know, as in "En Taro Adun!").
 It's how he destroys the Overmind in the end.
 He, a High Templar, channeled Khala (light) and Void (dark) psionic energy through the hull of his ship, which he then rammed into the Overmind.
 Once Tassadar finished charging up, anything Zerg was in for a bad day.